PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 reconciliation result replace the discarded return under its unchanged guard, with the following stale binary-layout repair fixed as the outer boundary.

+The stale channelwise binary-layout owner unconditionally prunes unused tensors, including zero-rewrite calls.
+Characterization therefore requires a clamped tensor-count delta and stable complete reconciliation result in the fallback branch.
+The existing repair-only guard and following topological sort remain unchanged; cleanup alone does not require shape propagation.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct